 Long Description: Enter a longer description.
 This will be displayed on the details page for this software product.

 Permissions: Click the Configure link to set permissions for this software product.

-Group ID: Enter a group ID.
-A group ID is a name space which usually identifies the company or organization that made the software.
+Site ID: Enter a site ID.
+A site ID is a name space which identifies the site that released the software.
 For our example, we will use old-computers.